YShamili/Project-Arbitrary-Arithmetic-Precision/README.md

 *The above will generate the .jar files in the build/ folder

--Using the jar to run the code:   java -jar build/arbitraryarithmetic.jar int add 123456789 987654321
+#### Using the JAR to run the code:
+java -jar build/arbitraryarithmetic.jar int add 123456789 987654321

--Using the classes : java -cp build arbitraryarithmetic.MyInfArith int div 25 125
+#### Using the classes :
+java -cp build arbitraryarithmetic.MyInfArith int div 25 125

--Using the python compiler which compiles the java codes:   python3 run_project.py int add 123 456
+#### Using the python compiler which compiles the java codes:

-###Syntax:
+python3 run_project.py int add 123 456

+### Syntax:
 java -jar build/arbitraryarithmetic.jar [type] [operation] [num1] [num2]
 (The above when we use the .jar files in the buld folder)